Battleroid/3d-tic-tac-toe/README.md

 # 3dttt

 3D Tic Tac Toe with AI using Minimax and Alpha-Beta pruning.

-### todo

-- [ ] Basic turn by turn UI with text
-- [ ] Basic UI using Tkinter
-- [ ] Urwid UI for fun?
+Includes a very basic text based version and a Tkinter based UI.
+Try running `$ python ttt.py` or `$ python ui.py` to play with the Tkinter UI.